datacarpentry/curriculum-advisors/geospatial/minutes/march-2018-geospatial-minutes.md

 Decision:
 - Add demographic data to the lesson in time cleared by moving from base R plotting to ggplot.
 - No specific decision about which demographic data to add.

+5) Other notes
+- Support was voiced for developing non-R based lessons in the future.
+Particularly for Python or GDAL (geodata spatial abstraction library).
+- Ideas for other lessons:
+    - Leveraging Geocoding and other APIs with OpenRefine
+    - GDAL and OGR for Geospatial Data (maybe with Python?)
+    - Visualization for Publication (This could be geo, or general)

+Action items:
+- Erin: compose notes and update repo
+- Erin: Email CAC with decisions from conversations and confirm
+- Erin: Coordinate with Maintainers about
+    - converting static plotting to ggplot
+    - writing new content for interactive plotting with leaflet (Leah has an example lesson)
+    - testing out installations on Windows, Mac, Linux and coordinating a docker image as a backup
+    - pulling out the sections listed above for the intro to geospatial data lesson and creating a new repo
+    - creating a copy of the r-novice-gapminder lesson and modifying for geospatial data